 In a crazy coincidence, Porsche’s 356 is known (given its inverted, wholly organic shape) as the bathtub, while the first Boston Whaler, introduced some ten years after the first Porsche, is known as the ‘blue bathtub’.
 And that’s but one of many gems found within the pages of Unsinkable: The History of Boston Whaler.
 There, author Matthew D. Plunkett documents the riptide of development that created the singular – and singularly successful – boat company, and the impact it has made on the boating industry in and around the world.

 In a manner not unlike Porsche, VW or Saab, the founders of Boston Whaler took what was known about the personal boating industry and turned it on its head.
 Once the boats were launched, a distinctive marketing voice followed.
 And while ‘unsinkable’ had been associated with boating since 1912, Boston Whalers would inject safety into the boating discussion more forcefully than anything – or anyone – since 1912.
+If you are a boating enthusiast, check out these reviews of the best trolling motor battery to find the right one for you.

 Like many products we review, Boston Whalers are too expensive for most incomes.
 But if you enjoy putting money into long term investments, few will provide the payoff of a Boston Whaler purchase.
 And to better understand where your money is going, Unsinkable: The History of Boston Whaler is – you guessed it – a whale of a good start.